The Arts and Humanities Council of Montgomery County (AHCMC) is recruiting panelists!

 - The panelist has a close personal relationship, i.e. sibling, parent/child, very close friendship, with the leadership of an organization under review.

 - The panelist stands to gain financially from the funding of an application under review.

 - The panelist feels that they cannot objectively review the application for any other reason.

-AHCMC offers a $100 stipend for the Haimovicz and Abrams student award panel meetings, a $100 stipend for the ARSG panel meeting, and a $300 stipend for the WCPG panel meeting.
+AHCMC offers a $300 stipend for one-day meetings and $400 for two-day panel meetings.
 Stipends are determined by budget availability and the number of applicants reviewed.
 A lower stipend denotes fewer proposals reviewed by panelists.